 You will want to have a full assessment of the extent of your toenail fungus condition, but it is reasonable to assume that this procedure will be perfect for you if . . .

-- You want to simply get rid of the problem and be done with it.
-Right away.
-Right now.
+- You want to simply get rid of the problem and be done with it without oral or topical medications.

 - You want to avoid the hassle of an ongoing regimen of ointments and creams with limited effectiveness.

-- You want to avoid (or cease taking) the prescription medications usually associated with the treatment of toenail fungus, and avoid the possibility of enduring the surgical alternative of removing the nails.
+- You want to avoid (or limit the length of time taking) of the prescription medications usually associated with the treatment of toenail fungus, and avoid the possibility of enduring the surgical alternative of removing the nails.

-- You don't want to throw away money on other treatments involving inferior or substandard lasers.
+- You don't want to throw away money on other treatments involving inferior or substandard lasers without all the facts.

 Does my insurance pay for this?

 Currently the laser toenail fungus procedure is not included as a health insurance benefit in any plan due to the fact that insurance plans consider the laser toenail fungus treatment a cosmetic / aesthetic procedure and therefore does not provide coverage.
 If you have a Health Savings Account (HSA), Medical Individual Retirement Account (Medical IRA) or other Flexible Medical Spending Accounts (Medical FSA), you can pay for the laser fungus treatment with these funds.
-Otherwise, payment can be made with cash, credit or debit card.
+Otherwise, payment can be made with Apple Pay, Cash, Credit or Debit card.

-You have no risk of side effects, and we can take care of your problem in a few short visits.
-Once the fungus has been wiped out, your healthy nails will grow in over the course of 9-12 months, depending on how quickly your nails grow.
+You have no risk of side effects, and we can take care of your problem in a few short visits spread out over the course of 12 monhts.
+During the treatment process, you will see a progression of healthy toenail growth during the course of treatment (9-12 months), depending on how quickly your nails grow.
+Digital pictures will be recorded prior to every treatment session to document the progress of the therapy.

 Don't let your toenail fungus get any worse.
 And don't suffer another day with this uncomfortable problem.
 It's easy.
 It's fast.
 And you can finally be done with your toenail fungus problem and be enjoying healthy nails again!